stevewhims/XamlListDetail/README.md

 This repo contains the result of taking the [UWP XamlListDetail sample app](https://github.com/microsoft/Windows-universal-samples/tree/master/Samples/XamlMasterDetail), and retargeting it to Reunion/WinUI/Win32.

+I'll be referring to the UWP XamlListDetail sample app project as the *source project*.

+And we'll be changing the name of the project to **XamlListDetail** (and matching the default namespace with that).

 ## Install the Project Reunion 0.5 VSIX

 In Visual Studio, click **Extensions** > **Manage Extensions**, search for *Project Reunion*, and download the Project Reunion extension.
 Close and reopen Visual Studio, and follow the prompts to install the extension.
 For more info, see [Project Reunion 0.5](https://github.com/microsoft/ProjectReunion/releases/tag/0.5.0).